 After undertaking post graduate studies in Environmental Management, Richard worked as Director of The Great Western Community Forest before working as a free lance facilitator and consultant taking up such contracts as Community Renewables Initiative National Co-ordinator and South West Regional Manager for GreenSpace.
 During this period Richard combined these environmental and community interests with his earlier days at art college and studied part-time for a Masters degree in Drawing as Process.

-Since working as a part of Walking the Land, Richard has again signed-up for further studies, this time researching for a PhD at Swansea Metropolitan University in Landscape Aesthetics.
+Since working as a part of Walking the Land, Richard has gained his PhD at Swansea Metropolitan University in Landscape Aesthetics.
 His environmental and community interests are reflected in his research and in his roles as a Director of Stroud Nature and Stroud Woodland Co-op.

 “We experience life through our senses, this I’d call real experience, first hand engagement with the world around us in the moment.
 I see my arts practice as increasing opportunity for such engagement, art as a doorway between our inner and outer worlds.”